Hugh-Kumbi/Cybersecurity-Portfolio/Network Security/Cybersecurity Incident Analysis/Report Analyzing Network Layer Communication.md

 # Cybersecurity Incident Report: Network Traffic Analysis

+## Part 1

-## Provide a Summary of the Problem Found in the DNS and ICMP Traffic Log
+### Provide a summary of the problem found in the tcpdump log

-* DNS server is down as a result of port 53 being unreachable.
-The ICMP request packet indicates that the packet has not been delivered to the port of DNS server successfully. <br>
-* As we know, Port 53 is commonly used for DNS.
-That being said, the most likely issue is the DNS is not responding and it can be caused by DDOS attack against the DNS server. <br>
-* The UDP protocol reveals that:  DNS is not responding. <br> This is based on the results of the network analysis, which show that the ICMP echo reply returned the error message: at port 53 , UDP port 53 unreachable.
-* The port noted in the error message is used for: DNS Server <br>
-The most likely issue is: DNS server is not responding.
+* The issue with the UDP protocol reveals that a client computer attempting to access the website encountered an error due to the DNS server's failure to properly translate the URL into an IP address.
+This resulted in the website being inaccessible. <br>
+* Network analysis logs confirm this issue, showing that the ICMP protocol responded with an error message, “udp port 53 unreachable.”
+Port 53 is associated with DNS traffic, indicating a problem with the DNS server. <br>
+* Further details from the logs show that the outgoing UDP message contained query identification flags, including a + symbol, which signals potential issues with the message.
+Additionally, the A? symbol indicates that there was a problem performing DNS protocol operations to resolve the domain name. <br>
+* This evidence strongly suggests that the DNS server is unresponsive.
+The most likely reason for the error is an overload of requests to the DNS server, preventing the UDP protocol from transitioning to TCP.
+If the transition had occurred, port 443 would have been used to secure communication between clients and the web server. <br>

+## Part 2

-## Explain Your Analysis of the Data and Provide at Least One Cause of the Incident
+### Explain your analysis of the data and provide at least one cause of the incident.

-* Time incident occurred: 1.23pm. <br>
+* ***Time of Incident:*** The incident occurred at 1:24:32.192571. <br>
-* Explain how the IT team became aware of the incident: The customer reported to the company that they were unable to gain access to the company’s website.
-It was then reported that the message on the web page is “port unreachable”. <br>
+* ***Explain how the IT team became aware of the incident:*** Several customers reported being unable to access the website www.yummyrecipesforme.com.
+After waiting for the page to load, they received the error message “destination port unreachable.” <br>
-* Explain the actions taken by the IT department to investigate the incident:
+* ***Explain the actions taken by the IT department to investigate the incident:***
-Security engineers had a look on the webpage and received an error “port being unreachable”.
-The team used TCPdump (network analyzer) to see the network traffic surrounding the website. <br>
+The IT team attempted to access the website and observed the same error message, “destination port unreachable.”
+Using the tcpdump network analysis tool, the team conducted packet sniffing tests while attempting to load the webpage.
+The issue was escalated to IT security engineers for further investigation, and the problem was reported to the team supervisor. <br>
-* Note key findings of the IT department's investigation (i.e., details related to the port affected, DNS server, etc.):
+* ***Note key findings of the IT department's investigation (i.e., details related to the port affected, DNS server, etc.):***
-Go to website then load the webpage while monitoring the networks via TCPdump.
-It received lots of traffic.
-Sent UDP packets and received ICMP response to return to the host that indicates port 53 unreachable. <br>
+The DNS server returned an undesired response when translating the URL into an IP address.
+The UDP protocol, used to contact the DNS server, generated an ICMP error response, “udp port 53 unreachable.”
+This indicates that port 53, associated with DNS traffic, was unresponsive.
+Flags in the UDP message provided further evidence of DNS protocol issues.
+Specifically, the + symbol indicated flagged query identification, and the A? symbol highlighted problems resolving the domain name. <br>
-* Note a likely cause of the incident:
+* ***Note a likely cause of the incident:***
-Determine whether port 53 is working or not.
-IF it’s fine, then check firewall. <br>
--Firewall: The ability to block network traffic on specific ports.
-Port blocking can be used to stop or prevent an attack. <br>
--DOS: There could be flood of information being sent to the network device to make it crash or unable to function.
-The hacker could disable dns server using DOS attack.
-Or someone within the organization might have disabled port 53 on firewalls. <br>
+Likely Causes of the Incident:

+* A high volume of requests overloaded the DNS server.
+* A Denial of Service (DoS) or Distributed Denial of Service (DDoS) attack.
+* Misconfiguration or failure of the DNS server.
+* The possibility that traffic to port 53 was blocked by the firewall.